rodnam/flappybird/README.md

 # flappybird
-It's basically flappy bird but shittier
+It's basically flappy bird but family friendly

-Check it out at https://extremelypenguin.github.io/flappybird/
+Don't check it out at https://extremelypenguin.github.io/flappybird/ because that one is not family friendly